maelstrom-software/maelstrom/doc/book/0.11.0/src/cargo-maelstrom/spec/fields.md

 [[directives]]
 ignore = true

-This field specifies that the tests should be ignored and not run.
-If the tests would run otherwise they will instead display as "ignored".
-The tests still show up when listing.
+This field specifies that any tests matching the directive should not be run.
+When tests are run, ignored tests are displayed with a special "ignored" state.
+When tests are listed, ignored tests are listed normally.